trusslab/scoop_camera_ios/README.md

 ## Requirements
 An iOS device that provides a LiDAR camera, such as:
-- iPhone 12 Pro or later
+- iPhone 12 Pro/Max or later Pro/Max models (with LiDAR)
 - iPad Pro 11-inch (3rd generation) or later
 - iPad Pro 12.9-inch (5th generation) or later